-Please contact your insurance representative regarding the details of your coverage, so you can understand the payments for which you are responsible.
+Please contact your insurance representative regarding the details of your coverage so you can understand the payments for which you are responsible.

-To speak with a UCSF financial counselor regarding billing and insurance questions, call (415) 353-1966.
+To speak with a UCSF financial counselor regarding billing and insurance questions related to your hospital visits and delivery, call (415) 514-3979.